marcopeocchi/yt-dlp-web-ui/README.md

 For more information open an issue on GitHub and I will provide more info ASAP.

-## FAQ
--   **Will it availabe for Raspberry Pi/ generic ARM devices?**
-    - Yes, it's cross platform :)
-      If you plan to use it on a Raspberry Pi ensure to have fast and durable storage.
--   **Why the docker image is so heavy?**
-    - Originally it was 1.8GB circa, now it has been slimmed to ~340MB compressed.
-This is due to the fact that it encapsule a basic Alpine linux image + FFmpeg + Node.js + Python3 + yt-dlp.
-    - **Update**: Since Golang migration and Multi-Stage builds the Docker image is now 75MB circa.
-A reduction of over 400% in size :D.
 ## What yt-dlp-webui is not
 `yt-dlp-webui` isn't your ordinary website where to download stuff from the internet, so don't try asking for links of where this is hosted.
 It's a self hosted platform for a Linux NAS.